Who is Air France?

 |1/passenger||22″ x 14″ x 9″||26.4 lbs.|

-In order to keep the passenger compartment uncluttered and safe, the airlines place rules and size limits on the luggage that each traveler can carry on the plane.
+In order to keep the passenger compartment uncluttered and safe, the airlines place rules and size limits on the luggage that each traveller can carry on the plane.

 The primary rule is the size limit stating that bags carried on board must be small enough to store below your seat or in the overhead compartment.

-Currently the basic rule is that carry on baggage must be no taller than 22 inches, no wider than 14 inches, and no deeper than 9 inches.
+Currently, the basic rule is that carry on baggage must be no taller than 22 inches, no wider than 14 inches, and no deeper than 9 inches.
 In many cases, you’ll also have to contend with limits on weight.
-We’ve gathered the restriction details of some of the more heavily traveled airlines below
+We’ve gathered the restriction details of some of the more heavily travelled airlines below.

 If you wish to transport baggage items that are heavier than the specified limit, or an additional baggage item, you must pay a supplement at check-in.

-You can also buy your additional baggage allowance in advance when you check in online via a growing number of our www.airfrance.com sites. and take advantage of discounts as high as 30% for weight allowance!
+You can also buy your additional baggage allowance in advance when you check in online via Air France sites. and take advantage of discounts.